outlyerapp/metrics-reader/README.md

 - Knowledge is transferable when the same problem is solved in a consistent manner.

-The metrics exporter exposes the application metrics via an rpc call to the
+The metrics reader exposes the application metrics via an rpc call to the
 nodetool:

 ```
-./bin/metrics_exporter metrics
+./bin/metrics_reader metrics
 ```

-## The exporter server
+## The metrics reader server

-Metrics should be registered with the exporter server if they are to be reported via the console:
+Metrics should be registered with the metrics reader server if they are to be reported via the console:

-    exporter_server:register(subscriber_acks).
+    metrics_reader_server:register(subscriber_acks).

 It is also possible to de-register a registered metric:

-    exporter_server:deregister(subscriber_acks).
+    metrics_reader_server:deregister(subscriber_acks).

-Finally, in order to export registered metrics:
+Finally, in order to examine the registered metrics:

-    exporter_server:metricss().
+    metrics_reader_server:metrics().

 ## The counter histogram